mre/endler.dev/content/2020/folklore/index.md

 draft=true

 [extra]
-subtitle="(Because Computer-Term Etymology sounded weird.)"
+subtitle="Because Computer-Term Etymology sounded weird."
 +++

 Some computer terms have a surprising legacy.
-Many of them were derived from obsolete technologies.
+Many of them are derived from long obsolete technologies.
-This post tries to collect the exciting history of some of these terms that we use every day but aren't quite sure of their origins.
+This post tries to dust off the exciting history of some of these terms that we use every day but aren't quite sure about their origins.

 > You have to know the past to understand the present.
 > &mdash; Dr. Carl Sagan (1980)